rdmsr/cppdoc/CONFIG.md

 # Configuration options
-The configuration file is a TOML file named `config.toml` with the following sections:
+The configuration file is a TOML file named `cppdoc.toml` with the following sections:

 ## `project`
 - `name`: Project name.